Grateful to be Diagnosed

-A few weeks ago, I was having dinner with a friend who has struggled with stomach issues for the past five years.
-She has seen countless GIs across the country and has had numerous endoscopies and colonoscopies, yet none can properly diagnose her.
+A few weeks ago, I was having dinner with a friend who has struggled with stomach issues for the past 5 years.
+She has seen countless GI doctors across the country and has had numerous endoscopies and colonoscopies, yet none can properly diagnose her.
 We were discussing her diet and means of dealing with chronic constipation and diarrhea—neither of which are easy to live with, especially if there is no treatment for it.

 Lucky to have a formal diagnosis